oddbird/oddleventy/content/blog/2024/css-layout.md

 Set down container queries,
 and go learn grid.

-(If you want to learn more,
+If you want to learn more,
-check out our workshop below)
+check out our workshop below.